-People with excessive fat deposit on their body invariably tend to snore more often and louder than their slimmer buddies.
+People with excessive fat deposits on their bodies invariably tend to snore more often and louder than their slimmer buddies.
 Particularly, fat concentration around the throat aggravates existing symptoms of snoring.
 Fat in the throat region causes the effective airspace between throat and nose to constrict, which in turn causes loud snoring sounds.

-Not that it isn’t something worthy worrying about in itself, but consider serious efforts to curb your obesity problem for the sake of your sleep.
+Not that it isn’t something worth worrying about in itself, but consider serious efforts to curb your obesity problem for the sake of your sleep.

 The solution: Eat less, move your muscles, and include throat muscle toning exercises in your fitness regimen.